k8snetworkplumbingwg/whereabouts/doc/proposals/ip-ranges-allocation-strategy.md

 ### Idempotent retries

+CNI ADD processing must be idempotent when the runtime invokes ADD again for the same Pod and interface.
+This can happen when an earlier ADD persisted an allocation but its result did not reach the runtime, leaving the outcome uncertain.
+It can also happen after a kubelet or CRI restart if the runtime creates a replacement sandbox and invokes ADD for the same Pod and interface without an intervening DEL.
+In the latter case, the `CNI_CONTAINERID` can differ, so this is not necessarily a repeated ADD for the exact `(CNI_CONTAINERID, CNI_IFNAME)` tuple that the CNI specification says a runtime should not issue.
+Neither case is specific to StatefulSets.

-CNI ADD can be retried after the first attempt has persisted an allocation but before its result reaches the caller.
-A retry must return the original allocation instead of creating another one.
+A subsequent ADD must return the original allocation instead of creating another one.

 Before attempting any new allocation, `first_available` searches the pool record for every currently configured range for a reservation whose `podRef`